College of Liberal Arts and Sciences

 Major | Minor | Three Year

-Pursuing a degree in Religion helps students better understand not only their own religion, agnosticism, or atheism, but also other world religions and cultures.
+Pursuing a degree in Religious Studies helps students better understand not only their own religion, agnosticism, or atheism, but also other world religions and cultures.
 Using diverse methodological approaches and tools, including those from linguistics, literature, history, archaeology, anthropology, psychology, and sociology, our program ensures that students graduate with a more profound picture of the world and their place in it.

 Sample courses in this program include: